 - Right-click the Veeam ONE database and choose to run a new query.

-- Execute two stored procedures to set the Veeam ONE Reporter and Veeam ONE Business View URLs.
+- Execute stored procedure to set the Veeam ONE Reporter URLs.

 exec common.SetSetupDataReporterURI 'https://REPORTERFQDN:1239/'

-In the queries above, REPORTERFQDN and BUSINESSVIEWFQDN stand for the FQDN of the machine that runs the Veeam ONE Web UI component, and default ports are used to connect to Veeam ONE Reporter or Veeam ONE Business View.
+where, REPORTERFQDN stands for the FQDN of the machine that runs the Veeam ONE Web UI component, and default port is used to connect to Veeam ONE Reporter.